-First of all, PPV events are reserved for high-profile sports events (mostly boxing matches).
+First, PPV events are reserved for high-profile sports (mostly boxing matches).
 For instance, when controversial YouTuber Jake Paul made his debut in professional boxing, Showtime aired it as a PPV event and didn’t bundle the fight with the normal monthly subscription.

 The recent Jake Paul vs. Tyron Woodley fight was advertised at PPV for $59.99 by Showtime.
 So what’s the reason behind the separate and high prices of these PPV events?